JasonRalphDas/Ai-Mock-Interview/README.md

 ## Feedback

-If you have any feedback, please reach me at [mohamedamaan319@gmail.com](mailto:mohamedamaan319@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mohamedamaan319/).
+If you have any feedback, please reach me at [jasondas07@gmail.com].

 ## Contributing